wenkokke/NLQ/data/README.md

 if you write these trees by hand, note that scope islands are written with *square* brackets instead.

-All of the parsing and interpretation is done in plain Haskell, and is described in my thesis.

 Below, another tempalte Haskell script constructs the `main` function, by collecting all functions called 'bwd*' and running them.
 This assumes each is of these functions type `IO ()`.